theRealAph/ScopeLocals/README.md

   In our example, what is really needed is a simple, one-way broadcast with a single point of assignment in a caller (at 2.) and multiple points in called code where the data is consumed (at 3. and 5.).
-  This is a very common pattern and it is not supported well by the complex API of `ThreadLocal`.
+  This is a very common pattern, and it is not supported well by the complex API of `ThreadLocal`.

-  `ThreadLocal` was specified to provide unconstrained mutability in order to support a much more general model of communication.
+  `ThreadLocal` was _specified_ to provide unconstrained mutability in order to support a much more general model of communication.
 Data is able to flow in either direction between a caller and called method.
 This generality may be needed for a few difficult cases.
 However, in the worst case, programming